 This assessment will determine whether or not you will have to pay for, or make a contribution to, the cost of providing the services.

 The issue of who pays for community care services is one which gives rise to many queries.

 The rules which apply to charging for home help services are different to those which apply to residential and respite care.
 The principal difference is that Trusts have a duty to impose charges for residential accommodation whereas there is only a power to charge in respect of the whole range of non-residential services.

-Notwithstanding this important distinction, however, there are some fundamental principles which apply to all aspects of charging.
+Even with this important distinction there are some fundamental principles which apply to all aspects of charging.